With The Tax Cuts and Jobs Act of 2017, a new deduction for specific business owners was added called QBI – Qualified Business Income Deduction.

 To determine your business's Net Income amount, you will take your

 Revenue – Expenses = Net Income or Net Loss

 In determining the expenses used to calculate your Qualified Net Income, expenses should be connected effectively with conducting business in the U.S. Also, the expenses must be ordinary and necessary to operate your business.

 For example, let's say your Gross Income is $300,000 and your Total Annual Expenses equals 175,000.
 That means your Net Income is 125,000.
 Your QBI tax deduction is 20% of that, which equals $25,000.

 Now, of course, with this tax deduction, there are caveats and limitations.
 First, you must include your total taxable income, not just for the qualified business net income.
 So, let me break this down.

 - If you are a Sole Proprietorship or LLC, your business's Profit & Loss will be on a Schedule C.

 - If you are an S Corporation, your business's revenue and expense will be on the 1120 S. Then you as the owner will receive a K-1, and the amount on the K-1 will be based on your ownership percentage.

 - If you are a partnership, the business's total income and expenses will be on the 1065 form.
 You will also receive a K-1 based on your ownership percentage.

 The information from these forms will carry over or appear on the 1040 form.
-For 2020, the total taxable income for you as a taxpayer is located on line 15.
+For 2020, you can find the total taxable income for you as a taxpayer on line 15.